joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ## 3.0 Working with more complex data

 So far, we have only injected simple, single object into our home view.
 However, we can also inject more complex data.
 For example, we can inject an array of objects.

 Let's consider the `/students` route.
 You can fire this route by visiting `http://localhost:8000/students` in your VMs browser.
 You should see the following page:

 ![](./assets/student.png)

-Currently, there is no dynamic data on this page.
+Currently, there is no dynamic data on these pages.
 Take a look at `views/students.ejs`.
 You should see a bog standard html table.
 Let's see if we can make this view dynamic.

 ### Exercise 3.0: Dynamic multiple values